Your CTO Shouldn't Be Your DevOps Team

 Peletech Buildout

-$30–50K one-time + optional retainer
+$30–50K fixed + optional retainer

 Start with a small discovery, then get the buildout done in 2–3 months